Introduction to HEPA Filters

 What about air filters that are not HEPA?
 Are those air filters just as good?

 No. A standard air filter, unlike a HEPA air filter, will not capture particles and prohibit them from re-entering the air.
 However, a HEPA filter will capture particles as small as 0.3 microns.
 This is part of the reason why recent research on products like vacuum cleaners has shown that vacuuming with a traditional style filter or a vacuum that has only a dust bag, can dramatically worsen the air quality in a home.
-Instead of filtering the particles, allergens and particulate are simply redistributed back into the air you breath.
+Instead of filtering these fine microparticles, allergens and particulate are simply redistributed back into the air you breath.
 Also note that standard filters are not certified.
 A certified HEPA filter must pass stringent government standards in order to be qualified as a certified HEPA filter.

 Are all air purifiers and vacuums that claim to be HEPA really true HEPA?

-The filter must contain a certified label with a written efficiency test result measurement.
+HEPA filters must contain a certified label with a written efficiency test result measurement.
 The manufacturer should be able to provide this data.

 To learn more about air filtration, visit our Air Purifier Buying Guide.